schen13/Pintourist/README.md

 # README

 Welcome to Pintourist!
-Discover a world you never knew you needed to visit.
+Discover a world you never knew you needed to explore, until now.